phidatahq/phidata/cookbook/agent_concepts/README.md

 ### Async

 Async refers to agents built with `async def` support, allowing them to seamlessly integrate into asynchronous Python applications.
-This non-blocking async-await approach ensures smoother execution in workflows requiring concurrent tasks.
 While async agents are not inherently parallel, they allow better handling of I/O-bound operations, improving responsiveness in Python apps.

 For examples of using async agents, see /cookbook/agent_concepts/async/.